Audrey Hunt, the author of "Anyone Can Sing," gives professional tips for singing without fear. Now, you will conquer fear and move forward

-Learning to overcome fear of the unknown is an ongoing journey, and one that's worth working toward if we want to live life to the fullest.
+Learning to overcome the fear of the unknown is an ongoing journey and one that's worth working toward if we want to live life to the fullest.
 Singers constantly face the unknown when performing for new audiences in different venues for different reasons.

-The thing is, fear of the unknown is based on our own self-limiting beliefs.
-This is one reason it's important to build our self-confidence.
-Since knowledge feeds our level of confidence, it helps to study all we can about our craft.
+Fear of the unknown is based on our own self-limiting beliefs, which is why it's essential to build our self-confidence.
+Since knowledge feeds our level of confidence, it helps to study all we can learn about our craft.
 One of the best ways to do this is to continue taking vocal lessons.

-Private vocal lessons with a qualified, sensitive, vocal teacher is mandatory for stretching our ability to face the unknown, as we slowly but surely, lift our confidence to new heights.
+Private vocal lessons with a qualified, sensitive, vocal teacher are mandatory for stretching our ability to face the unknown as we slowly but surely, lift our confidence to new heights.

 Singing lessons aren't just for beginning voices but for all levels of singing.
 This includes professional vocalists too.

-To help in overcoming fear we must be willing to step out of our comfort zone, and grab any opportunity available to test our wings.
+To help overcome fear, we must be willing to step out of our comfort zone and grab any opportunity available to test our wings.